 The whole perimeter of the shower floor was therefore a moist moldy mess even though the clients hadn’t used the shower for a whole month before demo.
 The lack of a shower pan preslope also really exacerbated this major problem:

 There used to be a shower bench in that corner, properly wrapped in fiberglass to integrate it into the rest of the shower ‘pan’ waterproofing.
-But sometime previous (probably just before the home was sold to my clients two years ago), the shower had been ‘updated’ to eliminate this bench.
-Whomever did the ‘remodeling’ simply sawed through the waterproofing and then just patched the surface tile to blend with all the original tile surrounding it.
+But at some point (probably just before the home was sold to my clients two years previous), the shower had been ‘updated’ to eliminate this bench.
+Whomever did the ‘remodeling’ simply sawed through the fiberglass waterproofing and then just patched the surface tile to blend with all the original tile surrounding it.

-The finish work was done so well that even I hadn’t spotted it:
+The surface finish work was done so well that even I hadn’t spotted it initially:

 The skillful visible work blending the patch tile with the original wall and floor tile hid a super shoddy leaky shower dryrot mess underneath:

 STEPS TWO and THREE: Reframe and Re-Plumb!

 There was therefore quite a bit of wall reframing to do to repair the dry-rotted exterior wall sill plate and to re-frame an interior wall for a new super-tall tiled niche.
 There was also a lot of work to do to install the new plumbing.
 The clients chose some pretty fancy German fixtures for a true spa shower experience, including three stacked inset body sprays and a control manifold to send water in three different directions:

 The basic piping was pretty simple, but the fixtures themselves were very exacting to install.
 For example, the in-wall body spray nozzles and housings had to be installed to really tight tolerances in order to end up flush and level with the eventual finished tile wall.